callmeyaz/mutation-tracker/README.md

 Mutation-Tracker is used for keeping track of **dirty** state of properties within JSON objects.

-Let us suppose, we have a JSON object that is mutated multiple times, and we need to track of properties that are changed.
+Let us suppose, we have a JSON object that has mutated multiple times, and we need to track of properties that are changed.

 This is where the ***mutation-tracker*** library shines.